 SLURP…SLURP….SLURP!!!.
 That was the sound all around us.

-I had been living in Japan for a few months and one of my room-mates at the time was this beautiful blond girl from Carmel California.
+I had been living in Japan for a few months and one of my roommates at the time was a beautiful blond girl from Carmel California.
 Let’s call her Jenny.

 Adapt and adopt or suffer

 Jenny never did adapt to the food, the etiquette or the culture.
-She ended up returning home with a terrible experience while I continued on with my travels for a total of 3.5 years… loving every second of it.
+She ended up returning home within a month with a terrible experience while I continued on with my travels for a total of 3.5 years… loving every second of it.

 7 surprising examples of some strange table manners around the world